pscally1005/pscally1005.github.io/_posts/savory-sauces/2023-04-23-creamy-pesto.markdown

 - pine nut
 - toasted nuts
 - grated cheese
 Description: This pesto is more of a spread than a sauce, and is my personal favorite for dipping raw vegetables or for spreading on a sandwich.
-I also love it as the main sauce on my pizza, which you can see in my <a href="pizza">Home Oven Baked Pizza</a>.
+I also love it as the main <a href="/misc/fake-healthy-foods#sauces">sauce</a> on my pizza, which you can see in my <a href="pizza">Home Oven Baked Pizza</a>.
 It's made creamy by swapping olive oil for cottage cheese, which is honestly way better than it sounds.
 I know you're probably scared of cottage cheese reading through many of these recipes, but honestly give it a shot, you'll be surprised.
 Each serving is about 40g.
 Instructions:
 - Toast the nuts over medium heat in a dry pan for 2-3 minutes.
 Any nuts will work here - almonds, peanuts, pistachios, etc., or none if you have a nut allergy<br><br>